 - Orient the new employees through regular onboarding meetings/procedure including but not limited to how to set up accounts and manage technology

-- Participate in a remote-work environment, learning how to manage a diverse workforce
+- Participate in a 100% remote environment, learning how to manage a diverse workforce

 - Build a strong connections with other interns and staff people through networking meetings while remaining socially distanced